elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 The first step in our implementation is to call `use Agent`.

 Then we define a `start_link/1` function, which will effectively start the agent.
 It is a convention to define a `start_link/1` function that always accepts a list of options.
-We don't plan on using any option right now, but we might later on.
-We then proceed to call `Agent.start_link/1`, which receives an anonymous function that returns the Agent initial state.
+We don't plan on using any options right now, but we might later on.
+We then proceed to call `Agent.start_link/1`, which receives an anonymous function that returns the Agent's initial state.

 We are keeping a map inside the agent to store our keys and values.
 Getting and putting values on the map is done with the Agent API  and the capture operator `&`, introduced in [the Getting Started guide](/getting-started/modules-and-functions.html#function-capturing).